67P/kredits-web/README.md

 1. truffle-kredits (get the local ethereum node running)
   * setup (clone and npm install) truffle-kredits
   * `npm run ganache` - which is basically: `ganache-cli -p 7545 -i 100` (we use the non-default port for local networks and a fixed network id)
-  * `npm bootstrap` - bootstrap runs fresh migrations, adds some seed data and writes the address/abi information to JSON that will be used by kredits-web
+  * `npm run bootstrap` - bootstrap runs fresh migrations, adds some seed data and writes the address/abi information to JSON that will be used by kredits-web
   * `npm link` - link the truffle-kredits dependency to kredits-web

 2. IPFS (run a local ipfs deamon in offline mode)